 - Men can feel empowered or traumatised depending on how engaged, supported and educated they are during pregnancy and birth.

 We believe that empowered men have the potential to change the current landscape of birthing practices in Australia and support women centred maternity care.
-Families thrive when expectant fathers / other parent / carer is engaged as a primary part of the maternity care experience.
-When the other parent has support, knowledge and practice to prepare for a positive birth and transition into life as parents, we have healthier outcomes for everyone.
+Families thrive when a expectant father / other parent / carer is engaged as a significant part of the maternity care experience.
+When the other parent has support, knowledge and practice to prepare for a positive birth we have healthier outcomes for everyone.

 The needs of prospective fathers should be given more recognition during childbirth.